 The entire Walmart operation in the world is divided into three main segments:

-Walmart U.S.: operates in all 50 American states and in Puerto Rico.
-It represents more than 60% of the corporation’s sales, summing up physical and e-commerce stores.
+- Walmart in the U.S.: Operates in all 50 American states and Puerto Rico.
+It represents more than 60% of the corporation’s sales, summing up physical and e-commerce stores;

-Sam’s Club: this membership-only warehouse club is in 44 states of U.S. and Puerto Rico (and in e-commerce).
+- Sam’s Club: This membership-only warehouse club is in 44 states of the U.S. and Puerto Rico (and in e-commerce).
 It represents about 12% of net sales.
-Sam’s Club offers grocery and consumables, home and apparel, technology and electronics, health and wellness, and also fuel and similar.
+Sam’s Club offers grocery and consumables, home and apparel, technology and electronics, health and wellness, and also fuel and similar;